lime-green/django-orm-plus/README.md

 Strict mode will also raise an error when a deferred field (`.defer()` or `.only()`) is accessed.

-You only need to add `.strict()` to the end of your queryset wherever it's being used.
+You only need to add `.strict()` on your queryset wherever it's being used.
 So for example in a DRF view:

 ```python